longevityframework/longevity/manual/repo/update.md

 At present, there is nothing preventing you from modifying the contents of a key value for an aggregate.
 Consequently, it is possible for `update` to fail by attempting to put in a duplicate key value.
-See the note at the bottom of the [page on repo.create](create.html) for more information on duplicate keys.
+See the note at the bottom of the [section on repo.create](create.html) for more information on duplicate keys.

 The resulting `PState` result may well be different from the `PState`